dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 <TabItem value="brew" label="macOS (brew)">

 Before you begin, make sure you have [Homebrew installed](http://brew.sh/) in your code editor or command line terminal.
 Refer to the [FAQs](#faqs) if your operating system runs into path conflicts.

+To use both dbt Cloud CLI and dbt Core — Have both the dbt Cloud CLI and dbt Core installed simultaneously to meet your needs.
+To avoid conflicts, alias the dbt Cloud CLI as "dbt-cloud."
+For more details, check the FAQs if your operating system experiences path conflicts.

 1. Run the following command to verify that you don't already have dbt Core installed: